1

 Department: Animal Programs

-Location: Bronxย Zoo
+Location: Central Park Zoo

 Employment Type: Union, Full-Time

-About Wildlife Conservation Society (WCS):ย
+About Wildlife Conservation Society (WCS):

 WCS stands for wildlife and wild places.
 As the world's premier wildlife conservation organization, WCS has a long track record of achieving innovative, impactful results at scale.
-We run field programs spanning 60 countries and the entire ocean.ย We build on a unique foundation: Our reach is global; we discover through best-in-class science; we protect through work on the ground with local and indigenous people; we inspire through our world-class zoos, aquarium, and education programs; and we leverage our resources through partnerships and powerful policy influence.ย Our more than 4,000 diverse, passionately committed team members in New York City and around the world work collectively to achieve our conservation mission.
+We run field programs spanning 60 countries and the entire ocean.
+We build on a unique foundation: Our reach is global; we discover through best-in-class science; we protect through work on the ground with local and indigenous people; we inspire through our world-class zoos, aquarium, and education programs; and we leverage our resources through partnerships and powerful policy influence.
+Our more than 4,000 diverse, passionately committed team members in New York City and around the world work collectively to achieve our conservation mission.

-Position Summary:ย
+Position Summary:

-Principal Responsibilities:ย
+Principal Responsibilities:

-• Perform safe, proper and humane care of assigned animals according to established protocols or under the direction of the appropriate senior wild animal keeper and /or the supervisory/curatorial staff.
+• Perform safe, proper and humane care of assigned animals according to established protocols or under the direction of the appropriate senior wild animal keeper and /or the supervisory/curatorial staff;

-• Prepare animal diets according to established protocols or under the direction of the appropriate senior wild animal keeper and/or the supervisory/curatorial staff.
+• Prepare animal diets according to established protocols or under the direction of the appropriate senior wild animal keeper and/or the supervisory/curatorial staff;

-• Perform safe and proper maintenance of assigned animal exhibits, holding facilities and associated service areas according to established protocols or under the direction of the appropriate senior wild animal keeper and/or the supervisory/curatorial staff.ย
+• Perform safe and proper maintenance of assigned animal exhibits, holding facilities and associated service areas according to established protocols or under the direction of the appropriate senior wild animal keeper and/or the supervisory/curatorial staff;

-• Assist curatorial/supervisory staff in developing safe, proper and humane protocols for the management and maintenance of the animal collection, exhibits, holding facilities and associated service areas.
+• Assist curatorial/supervisory staff in developing safe, proper and humane protocols for the management and maintenance of the animal collection, exhibits, holding facilities and associated service areas;

-• Carry out the veterinarian's instructions for the care of sick animals and follow all protocols established for the daily care of the animals.
+• Carry out the veterinarian's instructions for the care of sick and injured animals and summarize required procedures in a daily report submitted to the appropriate senior wild animal keeper or the supervisory/curatorial staff;

-• Aid the general public and provide information concerning the Bronx Zoo, visitor services, exhibits and the animal collection.
+• Aid the general public and provide information concerning the Central Park Zoo, visitor services, exhibits and the animal collection;

 • Perform other related tasks and duties at the instruction of senior animal keepers and/or the supervisory/curatorial staff.